 Precisely defined form is combined with a naturally imperfect, this form creating and filling structure.
 It is essential to maintain a balance between geometric precision and imperfection of the textures.

-Overall, geometric abstractions are engaging and unique works of art that showcase creative vision, and passion for observing and reinterpreting the world around us.
+Overall, geometric abstractions showcase the artist's passion for observing and reinterpreting the world around us.
 Simple components build a complex whole, an ambiguous depth.
-Dynamic shapes, and intricate layering make them a testament to the power of art to capture the essence of the world around us.
+His works are a testament to the power of art to capture the essence of the world around us in an unobvious way.

 More pictures and news on Instagram: